Physical and Occupational Therapy for Parkinson’s Disease: Improving Mobility and Functionality

 Parkinson’s disease is a complex neurological disorder that affects nearly one million people in the United Kingdom alone.

-It develops when specific brain cells responsible for producing – a chemical messenger that allows for smooth muscle movement – become damaged or die off.
+It develops when specific brain cells responsible for producing dopamine – a chemical messenger that allows for smooth muscle movement – become damaged or die off.

 As dopamine levels decrease over time, this results in the hallmark motor symptoms associated with Parkinson’s: tremors at rest, rigidity of muscles, bradykinesia (slowness of movement), and postural instability.